-As someone who has spent nearly every day for the last 16 years reading academic literature (from 8 to 24), the advice found in Christopher Hitchens’ “letters to a young contrarian” is invaluable.
+As someone who has spent nearly every day for years reading academic literature), the advice found in Christopher Hitchens’ “letters to a young contrarian” is invaluable.
 Without his advice, my future in academia would have ended much sooner.
 Indeed, I would have dropped out long ago, and for good reason.
 The mountain of a library that I have gathered over the years has offered me insights and knowledge which allows me, with confidence, to spot errors in reasoning that most people fail to notice, and this has done my social and academic life no favors.
 In addition, my enthusiasm for academic literature lead to me reading a number of books across many disciplines, and so interdisciplinary and creative thought is a cornerstone of my thought process.
 Inside an institution centered around standardization, my creative propensity has been the life source of my frustration.

 Do not misunderstand, might I add, my confidence as arrogance; certainly, I have committed many errors in my reasoning, and I was lucky enough to have scholars like David Marr, Immanuel Kant, and Adam Smith to point out my aberrant stupidity.
 And even more so, there are subjects which I am still entirely uneducated in; for instance, quantum physics.
 Indeed, there is nothing wrong with being wrong, nor anything inherently good about being right; but there is something wrong with teaching wrongs as rights even when someone has corrected or pointed out the error.
 The fervor for self-correction, within academia, is like water in a desert.
 No professor dare deviate from the well-trodden textbook literature, regardless of the falsehoods the book contains.